Judith Ayaa

 Judith Ayaa (15 June 1952 – 2002) was a Ugandan sprinter.
 After establishing herself as a multiple gold medallist at the East and Central African Championships in several events, Ayaa won a bronze medal in the 400 metres at the 1970 British Commonwealth Games.
 She was the first Ugandan woman to win a medal at a Commonwealth Games.

-Ayaa competed in the women's 400 metres at the 1972 Summer Olympics where she reached the semi-finals.
-She gave up athletics soon after and later lived in poverty in her native Uganda.

 Early life

 Ayaa was born in Koch-Goma, a settlement in the Nwoya District of Northern Uganda.